-The small Living Museum exhibits old pictures of the town and provides information about the Shan (Tai Yai) culture and festivals.
-After this, we will visit the two temples on the Lake, Wat Jong Kham, and Wat Jong Klang.
+The small Living Museum exhibits old town pictures and provides information about the Shan (Tai Yai) culture and festivals.
+After this, we will visit the two temples on the Lake, Wat Jong Kham and Wat Jong Klang.
 Unfortunately, the lake is dry at the moment because of maintenance.
 Lunch will be in a local Tai Yai restaurant in town.

 Day 5 Mae Hong Son – Ban Rak Thai – Mae Hong Son